marsch/Architecture/evaluations/ComponentQualityGuidelines.md

 _Proposal:_ As **Webhooks** automatically emit an event with the id of the object that was, API limit handling is not needed.
 (Please Reformulate)

+_Question:_ How to handle object changes in systems, without a change tracking?<br>

+_Proposal:_ Implementation of a changelog is needed

 ## TODOS
 - APIs with automatic object and field discovery